Roamium

 ts_destroy_web_contentsClose a tab

-Navigation and Input
+Navigation and input

 FunctionPurpose